StefanVitor/Creators-Boost/README.md

-* Home page - page where users could see posts from subscribed tiers or their own tiers(projects)
+* Home page - page where users could see posts from subscribed tiers(has token for that tiers) or their own tiers(projects)

 ![home_page](https://user-images.githubusercontent.com/25621259/121597442-0590e900-ca41-11eb-96a5-04bedec960a6.png)